 About Berkeley Playhouse

-Berkeley Playhouse was founded in 2007 by Artistic Director, Elizabeth McKoy, a professional theatre actor, director, and teacher for over 20 years.
-Berkeley Playhouse produces theatre that is "intelligent, relevant, and soul-stirring."
+Berkeley Playhouse was founded in 2007 by Artistic Director, Elizabeth McKoy, a professional theater actor, director, and teacher for over 20 years.
+Berkeley Playhouse produces theater that is "intelligent, relevant, and soul-stirring."
 We bring together performers and audience members of all ages.
 We strive to provide experiences that fully engage performers and audiences.

 Berkeley Playhouse also offers educational programs.
-We provide classes, camps and performance training in acting, singing, dancing, and technical theatre.
-Children in our programs receive training from the best Bay Area teaching artists – many of them directors or performers in our MainStage shows.
+We provide classes, camps and performance training in acting, singing, dancing, and technical theater.
+Children in our programs receive training from the best Bay Area teaching artists – many of them directors or performers in our Professional Season shows.

-Berkeley Playhouse performance is a new type of theatre experience for many theatre-goers.
+Berkeley Playhouse performance is a new type of theater experience for many theater-goers.
 Audience members are encouraged to become involved with the production on a number of levels.
 Audiences are inspired to think critically, act creatively, reflect imaginatively and connect more deeply with the worlds they are about to experience.
-In this way a Berkeley Playhouse production redefines the way an audience experiences the theatre.
+In this way a Berkeley Playhouse production redefines the way an audience experiences the theater.
 Audience members enjoy casting that is non-traditional, multicultural, and multi-generational.
 And interpretations of New Works and familiar classics are alive with fresh energy and new perspectives.

 Our Two Divisions

 - Five high-quality productions each season, most running for six weekends

 - A New Works program that infuses new life into the family music theater repertory

 - Outreach programs to schools and community organizations